 Why Don't You See Baby Pigeons?

-If you live in a city or large town then you will know that there are pigeons everywhere.
-Huge numbers gather on the ground, particularly around tourist attractions looking for easy food sources.
-Some are worse for wear with missing legs and raggedy feathers but it is rare to see a baby pigeon, or squab, among these vast flocks.
+If you live in a city or large town then you’ll know that there are pigeons almost everywhere.
+Huge numbers gather on the ground, particularly around tourist attractions looking for easy sources of food.

 Some can look pretty worse for wear with raggedy feather and even missing legs and feet, yet somehow they manage to survive despite these impediments.
 What you’re unlikely to see though, among these vast flocks, is a baby.